FAQ Russian Lady Dating

 There are a few dynamics.
 First, it depends on the number of men she is corresponding with: the more men she corresponds with, the more expensive to open her letters (if she stops writing to one or more men, the price goes down).
 So, you’ve got a mission to accomplish here!
 Get her to drop the rest.
 Second, it depends on the Russian lady’s English skills (if she can’t read and write in English and will have to use a translator, hence the price will be higher).
 Third, if that special Russian lady doesn’t have Internet access at home, she will use a computer at her local dating agency and this will increase the cost, as well.

-If you want to get a lady’s direct contact details, and if you are a US citizen, then you will first need to fill out the IMBRA form, if you haven’t done that already (IMBRA check costs $40 and it concerns US citizens only).
-After that (or if you are not a US citizen), you have to open at least 15 messages from the lady* .
+If you want to get a lady’s direct contact details, you have to open at least 15 messages from the lady* .
 At this point you have the right to request her contact details.
 To do this, go to her profile and click the button that says "Send contact info request".
 Please note that sending personal contact information through our messaging system is not allowed, even after you have opened 15 or more messages from a lady.
 If you want to exchange personal contact information with a lady, please contact us.

 We do not allow contact between members outside our website before they have officially exchanged contact information.
-Outside contact includes our competitor websites, social network websites, skype, etc. Outside contact violates our Terms and Conditions and may violate the IMBRA law, which may in turn jeopardize a lady's chance to get a US visa in the future and men's chance to sponsor a K-1 visa.
+Outside contact includes our competitor websites, social network websites, skype, etc. Outside contact violates our Terms and Conditions.
 It also opens possibilities for fraud.
 We do not allow our ladies to contact men outside the website, or to respond to men's attempts to circumvent our rules.
 If you are contacted outside our website by someone claiming to be a lady from the website, please be cautious as this could be a scam attempt.
 All of the above applies only until you have officially exchanged contact information.
 After the contact exchange you are free to communicate without our involvement.